simonox/solartunes/README.md

 sudo systemctl start avahi-daemon
 ```

-## Step 9: Add a fallback static IP entry for parlament.local on clients (optional)
+## Step 9: Add a fallback static IP entry for solartunes.local on clients (optional)

 If your clients don’t support mDNS or .local resolution:

 Access the Node.js app directly via IP: http://192.168.4.1:3000

-Or add a manual hosts file entry on each client mapping parlament.local to 192.168.4.1
+Or add a manual hosts file entry on each client mapping solartunes.local to 192.168.4.1

 ## Notes

-* If you are on a Mac or on an iPad / iPhone, make sure *Private Relay* is disabled, otherwise your machine cannot connect to *Private Relay* and gives you no access to `http://parlament.local:3000`.
+* If you are on a Mac or on an iPad / iPhone, make sure *Private Relay* is disabled, otherwise your machine cannot connect to *Private Relay* and gives you no access to `http://solartunes.local:3000`.

 # ⚡ Solar Power Optimization